dk-02/dk-02/README.md

 ### Hi there 👋

+### I'm currently a student at Faculty of Electrical engineering and Computing in Zagreb, Croatia.
+### 📫 Feel free to contact me: dora.kasik@fer.hr
 <!--
 **dk-02/dk-02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.